sorrel/minimal-mistakes/_pages/about.md

 #author: Leaf and Seed
 ---
 {% include toc icon="tree" title="Gardeners" %}
 **Leaf & Seed** was founded by Heidi Hurwood in 2014, to provide RHS Qualified and knowledgeable gardening services in the West Sussex area.

+Heidi often works on her own on smaller gardens and sometimes with Duncan West on larger plots.
+Profiles of both gardeners are below.

 ## Heidi Hurwood
 {% include figure image_path="/assets/images/about_heidi2.png" alt="Heidi gardening" caption="" %}{: .align-right}